A quick guide to LINQ with examples

 Convert a collection into a dictionary |

 That isn’t an exhaustive list.
 Of course, LINQ has more methods we don’t use often, like Aggregate and Intersect, Union, and Except.
-But, they’re helpful from time to time.
+They’re helpful from time to time.

 Up to this point, we have seen LINQ as extension methods on top of the IEnumerable